 The scattered stone houses are situated on a sheltered, fertile plain, at the bottom of a very blue fiord and surrounded by harsh and barren mountains.
 There is a very special atmosphere and peace in Igaliku, which you will experience, if you stay more than a day.

 Igaliku Country Hotel offers everyone the opportunity to experience the atmosphere in a Greenlandic village.
 The hotel is not a multi-star luxury hotel, but it is very cozy and comfortable, with delicious meals served in the café, so you get a ” multi- star ” experience!

-Day 12: Igaliku Qassiarsuk – Narsarsuaq / B,L
+Day 13 – Thursday: Igaliku – Qassiarsuk – Narsarsuaq – Copenhagen (B/-/-)

-Just before lunch, you will on a go for about 4 km along the “royal road ” to Itilleq.
-The road is named after King Frederik the 9th who visited back in 1952.
-The road was made in connection with his visit.
+After breakfast, you will hike back along the “King’s Road ” to Itilleq.
+The road is named after King Frederik the 9th who visited back in 1952 and the road was made in connection with his visit.
 Your luggage will be transported in a tractor.
 You sail to Qassiarsuk , primarily a place for sheep keepers, where Erik the Red more than 1000 years ago settled and formed ” Bratta “.
 The reconstructions show exactly how people lived back then.
-You then continue to Narsarsuaq in the afternoon, where you will be accommodated at Hotel Narsarsuaq.
+You then continue to Narsarsuaq in the afternoon, where the flights leaves to take you back to Copenhagen.